 Members of the University running online services which need to be accessed from the VPN should contact IT Services.

 Access to your service can be limited to a specific group of people if required.

 The specific needs and technical viability will be discussed with us.
-Email the IT Support Office in the first instance.
+Email the Library & IT Help Desk in the first instance.

 Requests to allow a service on the VPN will take 5 working days.

 Requests to set up specific group access will receive an initial response in 3 working days.
 If authorised, the work will be complete within 10 working days.

 Adding a printer on the old system (staff only):